Azure/iot-sdks-e2e-fx/devdocs/walkthroughs.md

    If you need to verify your Python install, you should verify both python and pip as follows.
 The version of python might be slightly different, but it should be OK as long as it's 3.6.x+.
 The version of pip is less important, but it should have the `(python 3.6)` info at the end.

 ```
-F:\repos\internals\edge-e2e\test-runner>python --version
+F:\repos\iot-sdks-e2e-fx\test-runner>python --version
 Python 3.6.3

-F:\repos\internals\edge-e2e\test-runner>pip --version
+F:\repos\iot-sdks-e2e-fx\test-runner>pip --version
 pip 18.0 from c:\python36\lib\site-packages\pip (python 3.6)
 ```

-1. Clone the internals repo on your Windows machine
+2. Clone the `iot-sdks-e2e-fx` repo on your Windows machine.
-2. On your Windows machine, run `pip install -r requirements.txt`.
+3. On your Windows machine, go to the `test-runner` folder.
+Run `pip install -r requirements.txt`.
 This will grab the various python libraries that the test runner needs.
-3. On your Linux machine, run `edge-e2e/scripts/get-environment.sh windows`.
+4. On your Linux machine, run `edge-e2e/scripts/get-environment.sh windows`.
 This gives you some handy text that you can copy/paste into your Windows environment to point the test runner at your Linux IoTEdge instance.
 ```
-bertk@bertk-edge-ga-6:~/repos/internals/edge-e2e/scripts$ ./get-environment.sh windows
+bertk@bertk-edge-ga-6:~/repos/iot-sdks-e2e-fx/scripts$ ./get-environment.sh windows
 @rem Set the following values in your environment:
 @rem Environment for with device bertk-edge-ga-6_bertk_550 on on hub bertk-edge.azure-devices.net
 @rem device_connection_string: "<REDACTED>"